Herbal Gardening - Common Herbs: Basil, Dill, Lavender

 Growing Lavender from seeds requires a bit more work, so pick up some from your local gardening supply as full plants or root stem cuttings.
 They love sun and dry, alkaline soil with good drainage.
 Once established, they will fade in winter, but come back strong year after year.

-You can gather the small flowers and decorate around the rim of a vase or add them to a sachet.
+You can pick the small flowers and use them to decorate a vase with them or add them to a sachet.
 Either way you'll get a lot of enjoyment out of these delightful and easy-to-care-for herbs.

 Herbology Course